EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Compute the transcript hash TH_2 = H( message_1, data_2 ) where H() is the hash function in the HKDF.
 The transcript hash TH_2 is a CBOR encoded bstr and the input to the hash function is a CBOR Sequence.

 *  Compute COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the selected cipher suite, the private authentication key of Party V, and the parameters below.
-Note that only 'signature' of the COSE_Sign1 object are used in message_2, see next bullet.
+Note that only 'signature' of the COSE_Sign1 object is used to create message_2, see next bullet.
 The unprotected header (not included in the EDHOC message) MAY contain parameters (e.g. 'alg').

    * protected = bstr .cbor ID_CRED_V